hebertoalarcon/health-checks/README.md

 # health-checks
-Scripts that check pc healts
+Scripts that check pc healts of my computer

+THis repo will be populated with lots of fance checks.